-John Sents/Elko Daily Free Pre

-About 100 people turned out to hear a presentation on methamphetamine last Friday at Great Basin College.
+John Sents/Elko Daily Free Press About 100 people turned out to hear a presentation on methamphetamine last Friday at Great Basin College.
+Meth.

-Meth ...

 Continued from front page Bruno said these children are always neglected and often physically or sexually abused as well.

 Bruno said 30 to 40 percent of all residences where meth labs are found have children staying in them.
 Children in homes where meth is produced often have levels of the drug in their system from secondhand contact.
 Bruno said they often suffer rashes or respiratory problems due to the chemicals used in meth production. "(Meth abusers) could care less about their kids," Bruno said.
 "All they want is another high."
-Every pound of methamphetamine produced leaves about five to six pounds of toxic waste, said Bruno.
-Meth cooks often dispose this waste down their drains, dump illegally or dispose on their own property.
-Common toxic ingredients used to produce meth include drain cleaners, antifreeze, battery acid, five and hydrochloric acid.
-The wasté leaves a cloud of toxins in residences where it is produced, clinging to the carpets and drapes for months after a lab is removed.
+The waste leaves a cloud of toxins in residences where it is produced, clinging to the carpets and drapes for months after a lab is removed.
 In some cases, cleanup crews need to wear heavy hazmat-type uniforms to clean these homes, Bruno said.
 "These are the same houses where children are crawling around on the floors," Bruno said.
 "When a lab is discovered, children need to be scrubbed and washed.
 Clothes and toys can't be kept."
 Because meth labs mix chemicals that are often corrosive, toxic and flammable - explosions are not uncommon, Bruno said.
 The smell is often similar to cat urine, said Bruno.
 "Even cockroaches will not hang around meth labs," Bruno said.

 Meth provides its high by triggering the body's neurons to release excess dopamine, Bruno explained.
 He said the high can last for hours, but is followed with a "devastating low."
 Side effects like meth mouth - or excessive tooth decay - come with extended use.
 Over time, meth use causes a decrease in brain tissue, he said.
 Attendees like Angie Browning, a staff member at the Family Resource Center, said the presentation was informative.
 "I learned the signs and symptoms, what the children are going through and what the parents look like," Browning said.
 "It is a hard one to conquer."
 Pete Bagley, a GBC professor, said educating the public is "Step 1" in preventing meth use.
 He said more effort needs to be focused on this serious drug.
 Spring Creek resident Dixie Starbuck said the community needs more presentations like this.

-"I think the program ought to be offered to those in school as an assignment," Starbuck said.
+"I think the program ought to be offered to those in school as an assignment," Stárbuck said.
 Elko County Commissioner Warren Russell said the presentation reinforced that methamphetamine abuse creates incredible costs for state and local governments.
 "It is going to cost a lot more for social services or rehabilitation for those people that are using these drugs," said Russell.
 "It is a lot more expensive disease than alcoholism."
 In addition, Russell said the federal government needs to do a better job sealing the border with Mexico to ensure drugs like meth aren't transported into the United States.
-Bruno maintains a pediatric practice, in addition to his work as director of the Child Advocacy Center-which is associated with Geisgner Hospital in Danville, Pa.
+Bruno maintains a pediatric practice, in addition to his work as director of the Child Advocacy Center - which is associated with Geisgner Hospital in Danville, Pa.
 He examines children for the possibility of abuse and often testifies as an expert witness in their defense.
 Members of the Business Leaders for Drug Free Communities group are Barrick North America, Cashman Equipment Company, Elko Daily Free Press, Newmont Mining Corp., Northeastern Nevada Regional Hospital, PACE Coalition, dentist Stephen Price, Stewart Title of Northeastern Nevada, the Elko Police Department and the Elko County Sheriff's Department, with advisory help from the Elko County School District.